Sustainably Harvested Rubber

 Parabens are synthetic chemical preservatives, commonly used in beauty products like shampoo, lotion, and deodorants.
 Parabens can accumulate in your body, and have been linked to hormonal disruption and reproductive problems.
 In studies of breast cancer patients, parabens have been found in the tissue of cancerous tumors–yikes!
 If you want to avoid Parabens in your beauty products, keep an eye out for methylparaben, propylparaben, butylparaben, and ethylparaben in the ingredients list.

 Phthalates are found in toys, electronics, personal care products, plastic wraps, containers, and more.
 These petroleum based chemicals help soften plastics, and bind fragrances to perfumes, deodorants, creams, and other personal care products.
 Phthalates are are not chemically bound, meaning they can easily get released into the air, water, or your body, just by using the products as intended.
 Phthalates have been found to disrupt the endocrine system, which can cause reproductive damage, hormonal imbalances, infertility, mood changes, metabolism changes, and more.

 Products that are labeled as BPA free do not contain Bisphenol A, a chemical commonly found in plastic products.
 Studies on BPA exposure have shown that high levels of BPA could lead to hormone disruption, effects on behavior and brain function, reproductive problems, breast cancer, heart disease, infertility, and more.

 Say goodbye to yucky plastic pacifiers, and hello to a new way to take care of baby.
-Ecopiggy's 3 pack of Round Natural Pacifiers are sustainably made from 100% natural rubber from the tree Hevea brasiliensis, a material that's durable–yet soft, and gentle.
-The round shield lightly touches your child's nose, simulatinRead More
+Ecopiggy's 3 pack of Round Natural Pacifiers are sustainably made from 100% natural rubber, a material that's durable – yet soft and gentle.
+The round shield lightly touches your child's nose, simulating the feel of natural breastfeedRead More